theikkila/powerful-api/APIDOC.md

 #### GET /domains

-Return all domains in json-array
+Read all domains in json-array

 ```json
 [